edmunds/edmunds.github.io/_posts/2022-10-27-Edmunds-GraphQL-Federation-Adoption-part-2.md

 In our case, a root query with vehicle modelYear is a lot easier to query by providing parameters model_name and year, compared to querying a model entity at the root, and then querying modelYear entities in the next level by filtering by parameter on years.

 The downside of choosing a detailed type as a root query could be having too many parameters at one type.
 Thus, it is necessary to group parameters into complex Input types.
-For examples: pagination can wrap pageSize and pageNum; sortBy can wrap fields to sort on and sorting directions as value; vehicleFilter can be the parameters to filter by vehicle model and year; reviewFilter can be parameters to filter by rating score and topic.
+For examples: _pagination_ can wrap _pageSize_ and _pageNum_; _sortBy_ can wrap fields to sort on and sorting directions as value; _vehicleFilter_ can be the parameters to filter by vehicle model and year; _reviewFilter_ can be parameters to filter by rating score and topic.
 Having complex Input types becomes self-explanatory and is easy to navigate in GraphiQL Explorer.

 <img src="{{site.baseimagesurl}}/GraphQL-Federation-GraphiQL.png" style="margin-right: 1em; width:20em;" />

 &nbsp;
 ###Improving Schema Design

 The point of having GraphQL Federation is to query mixed subgraphs.
 The ApolloGateway (the federation server) doesn’t contain any Schema.
 All graphs are defined by the subgraph.
-Thus, to join two subgraphs, a type in the other subgraph is redefined with @extends annotation, and with @key to identify a way to get the object from the other subgraph.
+Thus, to join two subgraphs, a type in the other subgraph is redefined with _@extends_ annotation, and with _@key_ to identify a way to get the object from the other subgraph.
 On the other hand, subgraphs do not talk to each other directly to fetch entities.
-Through the @extends annotation, subgraphs lets the supergraph (federation server) decide how to perform a fetchEntities call to the original definition and perform a mixing.
+Through the _@extends_ annotation, subgraphs lets the supergraph (federation server) decide how to perform a fetchEntities call to the original definition and perform a mixing.
-- @extends: suggests there is an original type definition on the other subgraph.
+- _@extends_: suggests there is an original type definition on the other subgraph.
 This subgraph adds fields.
-- @key: suggests foreign keys to provide to the original type definition in the other subgraph to fetch entities.
+- _@key_: suggests foreign keys to provide to the original type definition in the other subgraph to fetch entities.
 This subgraph should provides the foreign keys
-- @external: suggests that the field came from the original type definition in the other subgraph.
+- _@external_: suggests that the field came from the original type definition in the other subgraph.
-- @requires: suggests to get a list of external fields from the original type definition in the other subgraph, before this resolver can do its job.
+- _@requires_: suggests to get a list of external fields from the original type definition in the other subgraph, before this resolver can do its job.

 With GraphQL Federation, each subgraph can be a microservice without knowing other subgraphs, but can still enrich a type originally defined by other subgraphs.
 A page can be served completely by making exactly 1 query through the join of different subgraphs.